 As a full behaviour member of the CAPBT and ICAN, Lisa is committed to putting welfare first in behaviour and training, adheres to a strict code of professional conduct, is fully insured and is required to undertake at least 30 hours of Continuing Professional Development every year to remain up to date with research, techniques and practical skills.

 Lisa’s passion for dog behaviour started in earnest in 2005 when she adopted her first two greyhounds from rescue and embarked on a steep learning curve to help them overcome a long list of behavioural difficulties!
 She became Regional Homing Officer for the Midlands and North region of Forever Hounds Trust, learning how to assess, rehabilitate and rehome sighthounds from all different backgrounds and support their new homes with behaviour and training advice.

-This rapidly expanded to working with other breeds and charities, and with the achievement of ‘distinction’ in her first formal qualification, Lisa took the step to change her 20-30 hours-a-week ‘hobby’ into a full time vocation!
+This rapidly expanded to working with other breeds and charities, and with the achievement of ‘distinction’ in her first formal qualification in 2010, Lisa took the step to change her 20-30 hours-a-week ‘hobby’ into a full time vocation!